• Home

 Insurance for damage caused by courtesy

-Your liability insurance should also pay out in the event of damage caused by a courtesy — for example, if you help friends move house and cause damage in the process.
+Your liability insurance should also pay out in case of damage caused by courtesy — for example, if you help friends move house and cause damage.

 Children before culpability

-If you have younger children, your liability insurance in Germany should also cover if they have caused damage.
+If you have younger children, your liability insurance in Germany should explicitly cover damage caused by them.
 Under German law, children up to their 7th birthday are not responsible for damage.
-In the case of damage caused in moving traffic, children are not even liable until the age of 10.
+In the case of damage caused in moving traffic, children are not liable until the age of 10.

 Emerging risks

-New risks should be covered by your private liability insurance for a certain period free of charge — even if a separate liability insurance policy is required for this risk.
+Your private liability insurance should cover new risks for a certain period free of charge—even if a separate liability insurance policy as a traffic or dog liability insurance is required for this risk.
+However, such additional insurance cover is only valid for a very limited time.

-Some losses are not covered by private liability insurance in Germany:
+These losses are also not covered by private liability insurance:

 • Fines and penalties